No. 20 Iowa rolls past Rutgers 30-0, Stanley throws 3 TDs

+IOWA CITY, Iowa (AP) — Iowa made Rutgers’ first trip to Iowa City as miserable as possible.

-IOWA CITY, Iowa (AP) — Nate Stanley threw for 236 yards and three touchdowns and No. 20 Iowa rolled past Rutgers 30-0 on Saturday in its Big Ten opener.
+Senior Nate Stanley had 236 yards passing and three touchdowns and No. 20 Iowa rolled past Rutgers 30-0 Saturday in its Big Ten opener, notching its third shutout in its last seven league games.

+The Hawkeyes look like they’re ready for a visit to No. 25 Iowa State next week in a much-hyped rivalry.

-New Jersey native Ihmir Smith-Marsette caught two TD passes for the Hawkeyes (2-0, 1-0 Big Ten), who’ve allowed just 14 points in two games ahead of next week’s rivalry showdown at No. 25 Iowa State.
+New Jersey native Ihmir Smith-Marsette caught two TD passes for the Hawkeyes (2-0, 1-0 Big Ten), who’ve allowed just 14 points through two games.

+“I thought it was really decisive performance,” Iowa coach Kirk Ferentz said.
+“It was hard-earned out there.”

 Stanley found Smith-Marsette and Tyrone Tracy for first-half touchdowns to help Iowa take a 20-0 lead at the break.
 Stanley then connected with Smith-Marsette from 23 yards out to make it 27-0.